wacncontent/CustomizeTool/addCommentOutput/articles/powershell-install-configure.md

 The Azure module includes cmdlets that help you download and import the certificate.

 > [AZURE.NOTE] The cmdlets in the AzureResourceManager module require the Azure AD method (Add-AzureAccount).
 These cmdlets do not support publish settings files.
-For more information about the cmdlets in the AzureResourceManager module, see [Azure Resource Manager <!-- deleted by customization Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/mt125356.aspx) --><!-- keep by customization: begin --> Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/dn708504.aspx) <!-- keep by customization: end -->.
+For more information about the cmdlets in the AzureResourceManager module, see [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/mt125356.aspx).

 - The **Get-AzurePublishSettingsFile** cmdlet opens a web page on the